AlexFloareaVT/Alex_Floarea_DS/README.md

 | dr | Consonant | dream [**dr** iy m] |
 | tr | Consonant | train [**tr** ey n] |

+The Thai language works through the regular "DIFFS" phonemizer as, as far as I'm aware, there isn't one specifically for Thai yet!

 ***

 ## Credits